 Most sit somewhere in between.
 And we all need a bit of inspiration from time to time.

-To get you started, we’ve scoured the charity sector to uncover the 6 key ingredients that can make your annual review work.
+To get you started, I’ve scoured the charity sector to uncover the 6 key ingredients that can make your annual review work.

 1. Digital integration